lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 To provide metadata for an image or a video, place a metadata file with the same name as the image or video in the `.lightly/metadata` directory but change the file extension to `.json`.
-The file should contain the metadata in the format defined under :ref:`ref-metadata-format`.
+The file should contain the metadata in the format defined under :ref:`metadata-format`.

 .. code-block:: bash